A02l01/INFEST/README.md

 options:
-  -h, --help            show this help message and exit -a, --animate         Should we write the output as an mpeg?
+  -h, --help            show this help message and exit -a, --animate         Should we write the output as an mp4?
   -o OUTFILE, --outfile OUTFILE
                         Where to save the output file(s) to.
                         If multiple images are provided, this should be a directory.
-                        If you specify multiple images and the --animate option, this should be the mpeg filename.
+                        If you specify multiple images and the --animate option, this should be the mp4 filename.
                         If a single image is given, this should be the jpeg filename.
-                        Default: grid_layout/panel.jpg, grid_layout/panel/{0..1}.jpg, grid_layout/panel.mpeg
+                        Default: grid_layout/panel.jpg, grid_layout/panel/{0..1}.jpg, grid_layout/panel.mp4
   -d DPI, --dpi DPI     What resolution should the image have?
 Default: 150 -s FRAMESTEP, --framestep FRAMESTEP
                         If writing a video, how many milliseconds should each image be displayed for.